syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 🏃🏿‍♀️ Running your application locally
 ==============

-You may have noticed a third tab on this section called `Run Shell`.
+You may have noticed a third tab on this challenge called `Run Shell`.
 This has been introduced to allow a long running process in one Shell while ongoing commands in the other.

 In the `Run Shell` tab, start up your newly updated application with: